kprevas/ronin/Environments.md

 For example, the default Ronin application template includes a `mode` folder under `env`, with `dev`, `test`, `staging`, and `prod` subfolders.
 If the JVM property `ronin.mode` is set to "dev", the resources in the `dev` folder are used.
+The .dbc files in these folders specify database connection information for [Tosa](Tosa.html), and are a great example of resources that you'd want to have different in different environments.

 (`ronin.mode` is actually a special case; see below for details.)